Admission for the January 2025 academic session is ongoing Apply Now!

 • Identify possible sound patterns in English;

-• List notable language skills, classify word formation processes;
+• List notable language skills;

 • Construct simple and fairly complex sentences in English;